 Different people respond to different types of recognition—extrinsic versus intrinsic.
 Consider building a variable program that includes a mix of value-based, performance-based, and milestone-based recognition.

 Also, don’t be afraid to change up the formality, cadence, and structure of your recognition programs.
-Even something as simple as a Slack channel dedicated to shoutouts or a quick “thank you” email can have a positive impact on employee motivation.
+Even something as simple as a Slack channel dedicated to shoutouts or a quick “thank you” email can have a positive impact on employee motivation and can easily be done all year long.

 The team at Glaukos built multiple recognition programs that are specific to their fun, innovative, and authentic company culture.
 For example, they give Blueboard’s experiential rewards for service milestones and company-wide contests.
 This, in turn, has created a powerful culture of recognition at Glaukos, which has led to their employees feeling deeply appreciated and connected.